Contemporary Design - Design, Master of Arts (Art and Design)

 The first year introduces students to contemporary design cultures and reflective practices, considering their societal and environmental impact.
 Students will explore varied materials, including biomaterials and, as their studies evolve, students will develop their individual competencies with material-specific design, such as ceramics, glass, bio-materials or wood.

-The Contemporary Design study option has a small annual intake of students, assuring that each student receives individual guidance and attention.
+The Contemporary Design major has a small annual intake of students, assuring that each student receives individual guidance and attention.
 Students have a variety of approaches to complete the thesis.
 It may be a piece of theoretical, artistic, or applied research, a design investigation or a combination of these.
 The thesis may also include a production component, for instance, a design, a work of art, an exhibition, or a project.
 Theses always include a written component.

 Irene Purasachit saw the floral industry’s waste problem firsthand – now she makes material for handbags from discarded blooms